 Reduce Your Stress, Improve Your Heart Health

-Madison, Wisconsin - Heart disease is the number one killer of women in the United States.
+Heart disease is the number one killer of women in the United States.
 But a study of 84,000 women a few years ago suggests that 82 percent of heart disease cases could be prevented by maintaining a healthy weight, eating a healthy diet, exercising, using alcohol in moderation and avoiding tobacco.

 While these suggestions may sound simple enough, it can be a challenge to maintain healthy habits, especially when external factors such as stress make it difficult to stay motivated.

-"The challenge becomes determining what barriers prevent an individual woman from following those healthy habits and what sort of support we as health care providers can offer to help her improve them," said Dr. Greta Kuphal, a UW Health physician specializing in family and integrative medicine.
+"The challenge becomes determining what barriers prevent an individual woman from following those healthy habits and what sort of support we as health care providers can offer to help her improve them," said Dr. Greta Kuphal, a UW Health physician specializing in family and integrative health.
 "The answer can be as simple as help with motivation for change or as complex as dealing with deep emotional wounds that affect self-esteem and feeling 'worth' the time and energy it takes to care for herself."